 On 6 February 2018 the Secretary of State issued a direction under Section 16(2)(b) of the Local Government Act 2003 and guidance under section 15(1)(a) of the Local Government Act 2003 to allow local authorities to spend capital receipts on any project that is designed to generate ongoing revenue savings in the delivery of public services and/or transform service delivery to reduce costs and/or transform service delivery in a way that reduces costs or demand for services in future years for any of the public sector delivery partners.
 Within this definition, it is for individual local authorities to decide whether or not a project qualifies for the flexibility.
-The direction applies to the financial years that being on 1 April 2016, 1 April 2017, 1 April 2018, 1 April 2020, 1 April 2021 and has now been extended for financial year from 1 April 2022.
+The direction has applied from the financial years 1 April 2016 to 1 April 2021 without amendment.
+In February 2021, the scheme was extended for financial years from 1 April 2022 to 1 April 2024.